Euphorbia tithymaloides 'Variegata'

 Euphorbia tithymaloides f. variegata, Pedilanthus tithymaloides 'Variegatus'

-Euphorbia tithymaloides 'Variegatus' is a popular, erect, perennial, succulent spurge up to 8 feet (2.4 m) tall and up to 24 inches (60 cm) wide.
-The leave are oval, slightly glossy, variegated, medium green and white edged.
-They flank the zigzag stems to resemble a crooked backbone with ribs.
-Although flowering in flushes year round in warm tropical regions, it blooms most heavily in summer.
-At the tip of the stems, small, starry, red flowers protrude from a cluster of reddish bracts (modified leaves).
+Euphorbia tithymaloides 'Variegata', formerly known as Pedilanthus tithymaloides 'Variegatus', is a popular succulent with oval, medium green, slightly glossy, and white-edged leaves that flank the zigzag stems to resemble a crooked backbone with ribs.
+It grows up to 8 feet (2.4 m) tall and up to 24 inches (60 cm) wide.
+Although flowering in flushes year-round in warm tropical regions, it blooms most heavily in summer.
+At the stems' tip, small star-shaped red flowers protrude from a cluster of reddish bracts.
 When flowering or chilly winter temperatures occur, the leaves may blush pink.
-An extended drought or winter cold spell may cause the leaves to completely drop off.
+An extended drought or winter cold spell may cause the leaves to drop off completely.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).